Empire of the Sun (film): Filming

 Empire of the Sun was filmed at Elstree Studios in the United Kingdom, and on location in Shanghai and Spain.
 Principal photography began on 1 March 1987, and lasted for 16 weeks.
 The filmmakers searched across Asia in an attempt to find locations that resembled 1941 Shanghai.
 They entered negotiations with Shanghai Film Studios and China Film Co-Production Corporation in 1985.
 After a year of negotiations, permission was granted for a three-week shoot in early March 1987.
 It was the first American film shot in Shanghai since the 1940s.
 The Chinese authorities allowed the crew to alter signs to traditional Chinese characters, as well as closing down city blocks for filming.
 Over 5,000 local extras were used, some old enough to remember the Japanese occupation of Shanghai 40 years earlier.
 Members of the People's Liberation Army played Japanese soldiers.
 Other locations included Trebujena in Andalusia, Knutsford in Cheshire and Sunningdale in Berkshire.
 Lean often visited the set during the England shoot.

 Spielberg attempted to portray the era accurately, using period vehicles and aircraft.
 Four Harvard SNJ aircraft were lightly modified in France to resemble Mitsubishi A6M Zero aircraft.
 Two additional non-flying replicas were used.
 Three restored P-51D Mustangs, two from 'The Fighter Collection' of England, and one from the 'Old Flying Machine Company', were flown in the film.
 These P-51s were flown by Ray Hanna (who was featured in the film flying at low-level past the child star with the canopy back, waving), his son Mark and "Hoof" Proudfoot and took over 10 days of filming to complete due to the complexity of the planned aerial sequences, which included the P-51s actually dropping plaster-filled replica 500 lb bombs at low level, with simulated bomb blasts.
 A number of large scale remote control flying models were also used, including an 18-foot wingspan B-29, but Spielberg felt the results were disappointing, so he extended the film contract with the full-size examples and pilots on set in Trebujena, Spain.
-J.G.
-Ballard makes a cameo appearance at the costume party scene.

 Spielberg had wanted to film in Super Panavision 70 but did not want to work with the old camera equipment that was only available at the time.